Note: Monitoring Azure SQL Database targets is now part of SQL Sentry. See the SQL Sentry product page for more details about subscription pricing.

 For more information about the SentryOne toolbar, see the Toolbars topic.

-Zoom-in to pinpoint time periods where activity is the highest in your Azure SQL DB environment.
+Zoom-in to pinpoint time periods where activity is the highest in your Azure SQL Database environment.

 Using Click and Drag